1tonyhan/bell-inequality-simulation/README.md

   *02/07/2025 - Basic proper notation of regular and superposition states, how the bell states are properly expressed in this notation. eg. |Φ⁺〉 =
   |00〉 + |11〉 ) / √2 <br />
   *03/07/2025 - installation and learning of how to use qiskit and python, and how to link to IBM cloud servers to access real quantum hardware. <br />

+Here is a list of resources I used to complete this project: